Wolf's Lair: Destruction and capture

 The Red Army reached the borders of East Prussia during the Baltic offensive in October 1944.
 Hitler departed from the Wolf's Lair for the final time on Monday, 20 November 1944, when the Soviet advance reached Angerburg (now Węgorzewo), 15 km away.
 Two days later, the order was given to destroy the complex.

 The demolition took place on the night of 24–25 January 1945, ten days after the start of the Red Army's Vistula–Oder offensive.
 Tons of explosives were used; one bunker required an estimated 8000 kg of TNT.
 Most of the buildings were only partially destroyed due to their immense size and reinforced structures.

-The Red Army captured the abandoned remains of the Wolfsschanze on 27 January without firing a shot, the same day that Auschwitz was liberated farther south.
+The Red Army captured the abandoned remains of the Wolf's Lair on 27 January without firing a shot, the same day that Auschwitz was liberated farther south.

 Historical site

-The area was cleared of abandoned ordnance, such as the more than 54,000 land mines surrounding the site, following the war and the entire site was left to decay by Poland's Communist government.
+Following the war, more than 54,000 land mines were removed from the area, together with abandoned ordnance, and the entire site was left to decay by Poland's Communist government.
 Since the fall of Communism in the early 1990s, the Wolf's Lair has been developed as a tourist attraction.
 Visitors can make day trips from Warsaw or Gdańsk.
 Hotels and restaurants have grown up near the site.
 Plans have periodically been proposed to restore the area, including the installation of historical exhibits.

 As of 2019, the site was drawing almost 300,000 visitors a year.
-The Srokowo Forest District, which manages the site, announced plans to upgrade the area.
-These include a new entrance building, a new car park, and new information panels.
-The District is also considering building a hotel and restaurant, and staging re-enactments with static figures in Nazi uniforms.
+The Srokowo Forest District, which manages the site, announced renovation and restoration plans for the historic site, including new accommodation options, expanded historical exhibitions, and other upgrades to improve visitor experience.
 Critics worried that the planned changes could turn the site into a place for neo-Nazi pilgrimages, although the District's spokesperson said that they would "make every effort" to maintain "due seriousness and respect for historical truth".
-Pawel Machcewicz, a Polish historian who specializes in World War II, said, "[T]he scars left by the war should be preserved and presented as a lesson, a warning...
+Pawel Machcewicz, a Polish historian who specializes in World War II, said, "[T]he scars left by the war should be preserved and presented as a lesson, a warning ...
 Exhibitions should explain the history, contextualise the place, but not completely overshadow it."

+In February 2023, the Srokowo Forest District officials announced that the renovation of the Wilczy Szaniec site had begun and is slated to be completed by the end of 2024.
+The project will include expanding and renovating the hotel and restaurant building, adding a new conference room, redesigning the exhibition space, as well as constructing a new observation deck.

+In 2024, archaeologists exploring the complex's former living quarters of Hermann Göring reported discovering five human skeletons (three adults, a teenager and a baby believed to be a family) missing their hands and feet and lacking any traces of clothing or personal objects buried under the brick residence.
+Alongside each of the skeletons thunderbolt stones (Donnerkeil)—bullet-shaped fossils of extinct squid-like creatures called belemnoids—were found.